vikdts/milestone-project-three/README.md

 ## How to play

-In this implementation of Minesweeper you will be prompted to choose a difficulty level, based on the grid size.
-The computer will render a board either 5x5, 7x7 or 10x10 accordingly the level diffuculty, and randomly distribute mines, corresponding their number to the grid size.
+In this implementation of Minesweeper, you will be prompted to choose a difficulty level, based on the grid size.
+The computer will render a board either 5x5, 7x7, or 10x10 according to the level of difficulty, and randomly distribute mines, corresponding their number to the grid size.
-You will have to guess all the coordinates, avoiding to step on the mines, to clear the board without detonating any mines and win the game.
+You will have to guess all the coordinates, avoiding stepping on the mines, to clear the board without detonating any mines and win the game.

 ## Logic Flowchart